FadelYang/wir_chat/README.md

 - this project follows **atomic design** guideline to structure the folder, especially the components folder.
 You can read about **atomic design** [here](https://medium.com/galaxy-ux-studio/principles-of-atomic-design-7b03a30c3cb6)
 - make sure you know how to manage state in React, some state manage with useContext API
 - datatable in this project are build with tanstack react-table

+## Commit Message
+please follow [this](https://www.conventionalcommits.org/en/v1.0.0/) conventional commit to create a commit message

+# Deployment
+- run `npm run build` to build this project
+- run `npm run preview` to preview the build result
+- if the result ok, you can copy and paste the file inside `/dist` to a virtual machine or anywhere you want to deploy

 # Versioning
 ## Version 1.0.0